Latest news: Lyne Park Playground Opening, 22 March 2025 10-11am

 The upgrade includes:

-• Nature play area for older children and inter-generational recreational experiences
+- Nature play area for older children and inter-generational recreational experience

-• An imaginative climbing and sliding boat plane – a playful nod to the site’s history as the former Rose Bay International Airport.
+- An imaginative climbing and sliding flying boat – a playful nod to the site’s history as the former Rose Bay International Airport

 View the plans for the new playground: